kognifai/Galore/SDK-documentation/Node Selector.md

 -   Attribute value
 -   Template reference (planned obsolete)

-Node selectors can also be "chained" to select nodes in multiple steps, as described below.
+Node selectors can also be chained to select nodes in multiple steps, as described below.
 Nodes selected by the previous part of a chain become the context in which the current part of a chain is applied.
 This makes it possible to use relative paths.